mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Katagiri:** No. Because that karma is completely beyond good or bad, right and wrong.
 If you judge the karma – it’s good, it’s bad – that is the mind associated with karma.
 But karma is just karma.
 That is a conditioned element.

 That’s why something happens.
 Rock, Gensha Shibi’s toes; something happens.
 But I don’t know; you cannot say it is bad or it is good.
-Why can’t you do this?
+Why can you do this?
 Well, we don’t know.
 For instance, if you walk on a bridge, and the bridge immediately crashes, and you die: why is it you have to die?
 No one knows.

 Well, that is a good example.
 Someone dies in that way, and that is conditioned elements, always.
 Good and bad – that is a matter of the mind.
 So whether it is associated with karma or not associated – completely beyond.
 Just conditioned elements.
 But anyway, conditioned elements are related with the past, present, future.
 That is conditioned elements.

-Philosophically speaking, that is interdependent co-production.
+So philosophically speaking, that is interdependent co-production.

 **Same person:** Well then, we can still see the instant without attaching to it, and learning from that?
 Because, perhaps if he’d have noticed the rock an instant before, he wouldn’t have bumped his toe on it.

 **Katagiri:** Hmm?

-**Same person:** Gensha had noticed the rock...
+**Same person:** If Gensha had noticed the rock...

 **Katagiri:** I don’t know.
 Maybe so.

-**Same person:** Well I’m saying maybe he would have noticed the rock.
+**Same person:** Well I’m saying maybe he would have noticed the rock. [...]
 Can we look at that and see that, or is that attaching to it?

 **Katagiri:** That is already the process of your mind, which is working.
 The rock and his toes completely are beings, as they really are.
 From moment to moment, [they are] completely beyond, prior to function of the mind, consciousness.
 Toes, and his body, and rock: just there.
 If his mind was working before he struck his toes, maybe he wouldn’t have had such an event.
 But already [something is there]; that means rock as a being, beyond function of human mind.
 But how do they associate with each other?
 We don’t know.
 Because between the two, something connects.
 That connection is not something that happens right now; it’s really connected with the past and the future.
 That’s why it’s *broad*.